IAIK/pairings_in_c/README.md

 # Pairings in C

 This repository contains a C library for pairing-based cryptography which was part of results published at CHES 2014 [4].
+It supports bilinear pairings based on 160-bit and 254-bit Barreto-Naehrig elliptic curves.

 ## Directory Structure